Who Is Mitt Romney?

 Around this time, it was revealed that the former Massachusetts governor had been treated for prostate cancer the previous summer.
 A Romney aide informed CNN that the cancer was removed surgically and found not to have spread beyond the prostate.

-In mid-February, Romney confirmed his Senate bid via a video announcement, saying, "I have decided to run for United States Senate because I believe I can help bring Utah's values and Utah's lessons to Washington."
-With John McCain battling brain cancer and seemingly in the twilight of his career, pundits suggested that Romney would assume the Senate role of leading center-right critic of the Trump administration, though the president sought to downplay that possibility by tweeting his support of Romney's campaign announcement.
+In mid-February 2018, Romney confirmed his Senate bid via a video announcement, saying, "I have decided to run for United States Senate because I believe I can help bring Utah's values and Utah's lessons to Washington."
+With McCain battling brain cancer and seemingly in the twilight of his career, pundits suggested that Romney would assume the Senate role of leading center-right critic of the Trump administration.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!